NWCloudComputing/webApp/readme.md

 4. DELETE - to delete the row in the table products basic authentication have to be successful and only user who creates the product can delete it.
 API address will be http://{public_IP_of_EC2}:3000/v1/product/{sku}

 *************************Assignment 5*************************

+In this assignment we are adding 4 new routes in our web application

+POST : v1/product/productID/image -> to post a new image

+GET : v1/product/productID/image -> to get all images

+GET : v1/product/productID/image/imageId -> to get specific image

+DELETE : v1/product/productID/image/imageId -> to delete a specific image

+When we post and delete images , they should get uploaded and deleted in the S3 bucket in Aws ec2 instance

+This assignment should ensure that our app runs in the ec2 instance and get connected to the rds instance.